maarten-pennings/mRPM/flash.md

 For novice users, flashing a firmware into an ESP8266/NodeMCU board is quite a hurdle.
 Either they have to download and install the Arduino IDE with ESP8266 plugin or they have to use the command line esptool.
-The former is explained on the [arduino](arduino)) page.
+The former is explained on the [arduino](arduino) page.
 The latter is explain below in [Manual flashing](#manual-flashing).

-However, this release comes with a script that automates the manual flashing.
+However, this project has releases which come with a script that automates the manual flashing.
-This document explains how to takes the shortcut in [Scripted flashing](#scripted-flashing).
+This document explains how to take that shortcut in [Scripted flashing](#scripted-flashing) below.

-This project delivers a Windows batch script (flash.cmd) that should deliver a "one-click" flash experience.
-It relies on the esptool from Christian Klippel to do the actual flashing.

 ## Scripted flashing
 Take these steps
  - Go to the [release](https://github.com/maarten-pennings/mRPM/releases)
-   tab on the projects home page.
+   tab on the project's home page.
  - Scroll to find latest stable release.
    At the moment of writing this document the latest release is v4a.
  - Click the `flash.zip` file to download it.